Hi, I’m Stef! 👋🏼

 I help teams navigate ambiguity to build useful, usable AI, XR, and robotics products.

 I've led research for numerous 0-to-1 product launches in spatial computing (AR/VR/3D), including Adobe Aero, Adobe Substance 3D Suite, and Meta Quest 3.
 I established the design research function at AR start-up, DAQRI, leading the company’s first case studies on in-field use of enterprise AR hardware and software.
-In 2023, I founded my own design research practice, Sendfull, providing workshops, consulting, and fractional design research leadership to product teams building at the frontier of emerging technologies.
+In 2023, I founded my design research practice, Sendfull, providing workshops, consulting, and fractional design research leadership to product teams building at the frontier of emerging technologies.
 I'm also a mentor for early- and growth-stage companies at Berkeley Skydeck and C100.

-I’ve published 16 peer-reviewed articles, hold several patents on AR and brain computer interfaces, and speak about design, strategy, and human behavior for industry, academic, and public audiences.
 Passionate about teaching, I’ve designed and taught design innovation and systems thinking research curriculum for product teams and academia, including UC Berkeley’s School of Information and Jacobs Institute for Design Innovation.
+Most recently, I designed a new graduate course, UX for AI, which I taught in Spring 2026.

 In my spare time, you can find me jamming on anything with strings, composing electronic music, or running full send (yes, that’s where “Sendfull” comes from) on trails.